snewhouse/exomiser-clone/README.md

 ## exomiser-clone

+See [Installation](#Installation) for getting software and then the [Usage](#usage) section for info on running an analysis.

-Message from @snewhouse: I have this here for convenience as https://exomiser.github.io/Exomiser/ installation instructions is a little out of date.
+>Message from @snewhouse: I have this here for convenience as https://exomiser.github.io/Exomiser/ installation instructions is a little out of date.

 This is the README.md from http://data.monarchinitiative.org/exomiser/ where the latest version of Exomiser is hosted.